umbraco/UmbracoDocs/Umbraco-Cloud/Headless/Headless-Net-Client/website-static.md

 ### ASP.NET Core MVC (Static route website)

-_This example is for creating a staticly routed website which means that it's a normal MVC application that defines it's own routes, like a broshure website.
+_This example is for creating a statically routed website which means that it's a normal MVC application that defines it's own routes, like a brochure website.
 URLs will not be dynamic._

 #### Setup, bootstrap & launch